An Oklahoma Thanksgiving: Things to Do with Family Over the Holidays

 If you’re looking for some Oklahoma souvenirs to send home with your guests, these are a few places that can’t be beat.

-• In both Tulsa and Oklahoma City, Dwelling Spaces offers unique Made in Oklahoma apparel, art, music, books and more.
+• In Tulsa, Dwelling Spaces offers unique Made in Oklahoma apparel, art, music, books and more.

 • In Stillwater, stop in for world-famous Eskimo Joe’s gear and collectible t-shirts at the Eskimo Joe’s Clothes World Headquarters.

 • The Cloverleaf Boutique in Ardmore can’t be missed – look for the pink and white striped building ringed with pink-painted bicycles and head inside for kooky antiques, fun purses and colorful merchandise.

 - Cherokee Nation Tourism